Frenier Cemetery – LaPlace, Louisiana - Atlas Obscura

 LaPlace, Louisiana

-All that remains of this small town is its mass grave and the enduring legend of the voodoo priestess who predicted its demise.
+All that remains of this small town is its mass grave and a myth of a voodoo priestess who predicted its demise.

-In 1915, a faith healer living in the small town of Frenier, 25 miles west of New Orleans, predicted that she would take the town with her when she died.
-No one believed her until it was too late.
+Popular stories tell that in 1915, a faith healer living in the small town of Frenier, 25 miles west of New Orleans, predicted she would take the town with her when she died - and that no one believed her until it was too late.

 Know Before You Go

 The only way to see the cemetery is via a tour by the Cajun Pride swamp tour company - who purchased the land the cemetery is on.
 It's essentially a mass grave, with no paperwork existing on who is buried there.
-The tour also includes a look at the cabin where Julia the voodoo priestess lived.
+The tour also includes a look at the cabin where Julia, rumored as a voodoo priestess, lived.

 In partnership with KAYAK